rewonc/rewonc.github.io-deprecated/_posts/2014-11-03-A-thousand-nails-and-three-threads.markdown

 Did you find it?

 It turns out the brightest points are the nodes themselves, which make sense.
 If 5 lines share a node and are drawn with intensity of red 30, the node will have intensity of red 150.
-What this means for our algorithm is that nodes are peaking out early--once a couple lines are drawn from a node, the pixel under the node itself will register as being fully drawn and no lines will be able to be drawn from that node anymore.
-This occurs even if there are many good lines around the node waiting to be drawn.
+What this means for our algorithm is that nodes are peaking out and returning "false" early.
+This forces our algorithm to begin a totally new line even if many more lines might be able to be drawn from that node.
+As a result, it needs to spend extra cycles calculating a random start (expensive) & there appears an ugly disconnected stroke on the rendering.

 This is easy to solve: we just change the "decreasePixelsInPlace" function to only decrease the pixels _between_ nodes.
 The result changes instantly:

-Left: Weighted random radius and same settings as before.
-Right: Weighted random radius and original (sparse) grid.
+**Left**: Same settings with the "random radius" function.  **Right**: Weighted random radius and original (sparse) grid.

 ![Little doggy woggy]({{ site.url }}/img/connected-dense.png)
 ![Little doggy woggy]({{ site.url }}/img/connected-sparse.png)

 Sweet!
 This tiny change makes the algorithm effectively fill out most of the edges of the graph and give it a very smooth appearance.
 We can even use our smaller grid from before and still have a very cohesive portrait of the dog.

-Another cool thing is that this small fix sped up the algorithm considerably as well--these render in 2-3 seconds as opposed to the 30+ seconds it was taking before!
+Another cool thing is that this small fix sped up the algorithm considerably as well--these render in 2-3 seconds as opposed to the ~minute it was taking before!

+### More tinkering

-###In the next installment:
+### In the next installment:

-- Turning this into an accurate representation of a physical canvas

-- Semi-random, organic node placement

-- Averaging over pixel groups
+At this point, I think the algorithm is good enough to give a first shot on a canvas at my home.
+That's what I cover in the next installment:

-- Constructing it in real life
+- Adjusting from RGB to real life conditions

+- Estimating stroke intensities and color profiles of real strings

+- Constructing an appropriate canvas, and...

+- The finished product.
+(I use a different img than this puppy :)  )

+### Next directions for the algorithm

+There's a whole slew of other interesting directions to take the algorithm.
+Right now we're just using a simple rectangular grid to hold our lines.
+That's easy to model in code and also easy to replicate on a physical canvas.
+But a more sophisticated algorithm might get even closer to the quality that Yamashita was able to produce by having the grid adjust to the image itself.
+For example, having the algorithm analyze the local maxima & minima of the image through gradient descent or other methods might yield a way to have the nails sit on the points of starkest contrast.
+In Yamashita's examples, she places the nails on a line that edge the face; in our doggy example, it might be worthwhile to have the nails trace the edge of the fur.

+I'll explore this and a few other topics in a later post, but if you have any thoughts on either of these, [let me know](mailto:rewonc@gmail.com)!